myusrn/uwpSystrayExtension/README.md

 - In windows enable win+i [ settings ] | privacy & security | for developers | developer mode = off -> on [ which you can turn back off when build, run, debug/test work is done ]
 - For SystrayExtension\SystrayExtension_TemporaryKey.pfx [ not password protected ] and Package\Package_TemporaryKey.pfx [ password protected and persisted in user certificates store ] see Packages | Package.appxmanifest | Packaging | Choose Certificate | Create & How to create package signing certificate -&gt; https://docs.microsoft.com/en-us/windows/msix/package/create-certificate-package-signing.
 Also
 review 'Partner Center App Invalid package family name Invalid package publisher name' -&gt; https://stackoverflow.com/questions/40951570/uwp-app-invalid-package-family-name-after-update-certificate which outlines how whenever you are having to recreate the Package_TemporaryKey.pfx you need to paste your publisher guid, e.g. in this case 97AB39F5-C8A8-4ED8-A44F-452C1110B98B, as the certificate common name.
+Both have Intended Purposes / Enhanced Key
+Usage assignments Code Signing (1.3.6.1.5.5.7.3.3), Unknown Key Usage (1.3.6.1.4.1.311.84.3.1) .
 - For Package_StoreAssociation.xml see Package | Publish | Associate App with the Store | Include apps that already have packages = checked | Refresh | &lt;select existing published app entry&gt; | Asssociate -&gt; Package.StoreAssociation.xml and 'create or get uwp store pfx' -&gt; https://stackoverflow.com/questions/42209953/how-to-create-or-get-a-new-storekey-pfx-for-uwp-application
 - Select store app package project with build configuration Deploy enabled, in this case Package, or Uwp System Tray project, in this case SysTray_Component, and choose 'Set as Startup Project'
 - Press F5 to Start Debugging or Ctrl+F5 to Start Without Debugging